Franktown Gifted and Talented Information

 This link will take you to the DCSD webpage for additional information.

 Important Information: Cognitive Abilities Test (CogAT) - 2nd Grade Universal Screening

-As part of the Douglas County School District’s Universal Screening Process, ALL students in 2nd grade who have not been identified for gifted programming will take the Cognitive Abilities Test (CogAT 7-8).
+As part of this process, ALL students in 2nd grade who have not been identified for gifted programming will take the Cognitive Abilities Test (CogAT) the week of February 23.
 This assessment indicates the level and pattern of cognitive development of a student in comparison to grade and age mates.
 These general reasoning abilities, which start developing at birth and continue through early adulthood, are influenced by experiences gained both in and out of school.

 Gifted Identification Referral Testing

-If your child is in grades K, 1, 2, 4 or 5 and you believe he/she needs evaluation for Gifted Identification and Services, you may refer your child for testing by initiating the Gifted Identification Process.
+If your child is in grades K, 1, 3, 4 and you believe he/she needs evaluation for Gifted Identification and Services, you may refer your child for testing by initiating the Gifted Identification Process.